-Bishop Charles Harrison Mason, founder of the Church of God in Christ, is also entombed in inside the Temple.
+Bishop Charles Harrison Mason, founder of the Church of God in Christ, is also entombed inside the Temple.
 Visitation is possible on Saturdays and Wednesdays only.
 Check COVID restrictions.

 7. The Four Way

 Fried catfish, fried chicken, fried okra, fried green tomatoes … lots of fried and all of it good.
 During the Civil Rights movement, Four Way Grille refueled activists with some of the aforementioned menu items.
 70 years and going, Four Way is still a pillar in the Soulsville community.
-Located at 998 Mississippi Blvd, it’s a must visit for foodies exploring Southern cuisine or just a hungry tourists looking for grub.
+Located at 998 Mississippi Blvd, it’s a must visit for foodies exploring Southern cuisine or just hungry tourists looking for grub.